danielsauter/rapid-android-development/preface.md

 ###Online Resources

-You can download the complete set of source files from the book's web page at http://pragprog.com/titles/dsproc/source_code.
-The compressed file available online contains all the media assets you need organized by chapter directories and individual projects.
-If you’re reading the ebook, you can also open the discussed source code just by clicking the file path before the code listings.
+You can download the complete set of source files from the book's web page at http://mobileprocessing.org/code.

-The online forum for the book, located at http://forums.pragprog.com/forums/209, provides a place for feedback, discussion, questions, and–I hope–answers as well.
-In the ebook, you'll find a link to the forum on every page next to a "report erratum" link that points to http://pragprog.com/titles/dsproc/errata, where you can report errors such as typos, technical errors, and suggestions.
+The online forum for the book, located at https://www.gitbook.com/book/danielsauter/rapid-android-development/discussions, provides a place for feedback, discussion, and errata, and–I hope–answers from readers as well.
+In the ebook, you'll find a link next to every paragraph to report errors such as typos, technical errors, and suggestions.
 Your feedback and suggestions are very much appreciated.
+Please file Ketai library issues at https://github.com/ketai/ketai/issues.

 Let's get started!
 Once we're done installing our software tools in {{ book.chapter1 }}, we are only minutes away from completing our first Android app.
 <br />